 If you are doing your own scheduling for these processes, you should allow the batch scheduler to minimize the number of writer and recalculation tasks that are run.
 This ensures that your automation integrates successfully with other imports that may be triggered by (for example) an upload from an inventory beacon or an import of a CSV file through the web interface.
 The way to give the batch scheduler that freedom is to add the ChainWritersMessage parameter to the readers command.
-For example, this command (executed by Microsoft Task Scheduler, and therefore no longer using the console version of the executable) runs all inventory imports, one after another as appropriate; and only when all are completed does it schedule the writers and recalculation:
+For example, this command (executed by Microsoft Task Scheduler, and therefore no longer using the console version of the executable) runs all inventory imports (because it no longer has the restriction to the default connection), one after another as appropriate; and only when all are completed does it schedule the writers and recalculation:

 '''

 ShadowHost.exe

-BatchProcessTask.exe run InventoryImportReaders ---s """FlexNet Manager Suite"""
+BatchProcessTask.exe run InventoryImportReaders -p "ChainWritersMessage=true"

--p "ChainWritersMessage=true"

 '''